 Special Collections also holds the William A. Rosenthall papers, which chronicle Rosenthall’s rabbinical career and his involvement in a variety of organizations, include his writings, publications, and voluminous topical files on Jewish culture and history.
 The collection comprises over 15 linear feet of newspaper articles, correspondence, sermons, brochures, reports, bulletins, notes, and biographical files.
 Materials relate to William A. Rosenthall’s rabbinates, including his 16-year tenure at Charleston’s KKBE; his lectures and exhibits on Jewish art; and his leadership in the World Union for Progressive Judaism.

-In November 2009, the Council on Library and Information Resources (CLIR) awarded the Jewish Heritage Collection a generous grant to process and catalog its “Hidden Collections”—foremost among them the William A. Rosenthall papers.
+In 2009, the Council on Library and Information Resources (CLIR) awarded the College of Charleston a generous grant to process and catalog its “Hidden Collections”—foremost among them the William A. Rosenthall papers.
 The project team, consisting of Special Collections staff, archivists, archival assistants, consulting scholars, and student volunteers and interns, completed processing the rabbi’s papers and began digitizing individual items from his vast collection of Judaica.